Video Link: https://vimeo.com/286001305

 Get off the couch and get moving.
 Any movement is better than none.
 Walking (especially energetic walking), jogging, golf, tennis, stair climbing, gardening, and yard work all help.

 Bouncing.
 Also known as rebounding, this can be done on a trampoline, by skipping rope, jumping up and down, or doing jumping jacks.
 Research has shown that vertical (up and down) motion is more beneficial to the lymph system than horizontal (sideways) movement.
 This makes sense since lymph fluid travels vertically.
 Therefore, vertical movements can pump lymph fluid back up the body.
-The benefits are numerous: strengthening the body’s tissues, quicker detoxification, jump-starting the brain, lymph, and cerebral spinal fluid rejuvenation, energizing lymphatic vessels and massaging vital tissues and organs.
+The benefits are numerous: strengthening the body’s tissues, quicker detoxification, jump-starting the brain, lymph, and cerebral spinal fluid rejuvenation, energizing lymphatic vessels, and massaging vital tissues and organs.

 Yoga.
 This ancient method of stretching delivers more benefits than flexibility -- including helping the lymph system eliminate toxins by squeezing the internal organs during yoga positions.
 These poses primarily stimulate the two most important organs of cleansing: the liver and kidneys.
 When the yoga poses are completed, fresh blood floods into these organs, enabling them to continue their work of eliminating waste materials and toxins.

 Deep breathing.
 Deep breathing is as vital to the health of the lymphatic system as any of the previously mentioned exercises.
 Deep breathing presses the lungs into the thoracic duct.
-This causes lymph fluid to re-enter the bloodstream and recycle itself.
+This causes lymph fluid to re-enter the blood stream and recycle itself.
 The result is a massive “good riddance” to toxins.
 The ancient Chinese art of Chi Kung emphasizes deep breathing and has several exercises that are efficient and time-proven over thousands of years.

 Inversion.
 Raising your feet above your head helps the lymph system drain accumulated lymphatic fluid from the legs and recycle it throughout the body.
 As mentioned earlier, lymph fluid flows upward toward the neck.
 Therefore, inversion can assist the lymph system by temporarily easing its workload.
 Inversion can be done with an inversion table, or with yoga poses.
-This is helpful because your heart has to strive mighty to get sufficient blood back up your legs.
+This is helpful because your heart has to strive mightily to get sufficient blood back up your legs.
 Inversion kicks in lymph system drainage by moving lymph fluid toward the heart where it can merge with vascular system blood and speed up the pace of the lymph system detoxifying your blood.
-This attacks cellulite, varicose veins and fluid retention with a vengeance.
+This attacks cellulite, varicose veins, and fluid retention with a vengeance.

 Dry skin brushing.
 This simple technique also plays a role in maintaining the health of your lymph system.
 Start with a natural bristle brush, then begin brushing upward at your feet and continue to move up the entire body, aiming toward the heart.

 Massage.
-Massage has been shown to boost the lymph system’s ability to move up to ten times as much lymph fluid than usual.
+Massage has been shown to boost the lymph system’s ability to move up to ten times as much lymph fluid as usual.
 If massage is unavailable, consider giving foam rolling a try.
 Foam rollers are inexpensive and easy to use.

 Stay hydrated.
 This is the ultimate “no-brainer.”
 Proper hydration helps every aspect of the body function optimally, and that includes your lymph system.
 Also, consider squeezing a freshly cut lemon into your drinking water.
-Lemons are jammed-packed with potassium, magnesium, and calcium, which is needed for electrolyte replenishment.
+Lemons are jammed-packed with potassium, magnesium, and calcium, which are needed for electrolyte replenishment.
 Make a special effort to choose lemon water or mineral water over sodas, fruit juices, and sports drinks.

 Beware of toxins.
 As mentioned earlier, we live in a toxin-rich environment.
 Consider fluoride.
 Studies have linked fluoridation of our drinking water to approximately 100,000 cancer deaths.
 A reverse osmosis water filter is something for you to seriously consider.
 Toothpaste can also wreak havoc on many of your organs and your lymph system.
 Most standard kinds of toothpaste contain triclosan, which is a proven disruptor of good health.
 Read labels on toothpaste and look for a paste that contains natural elements.
-Electromagnetic Radiation, Bisphenol-A (BPA), Bisphenol-S (BPS) and Phthalates that are found in plastics, floor mats, and shower curtains are continual sources of toxic bombardment.
+Electromagnetic Radiation, Bisphenol-A (BPA), Bisphenol-S (BPS), and Phthalates that are found in plastics, floor mats, and shower curtains are continual sources of toxic bombardment.
 Do everything possible to minimize your exposure to these toxins, and consider supplementing with spirulina.
 At times called “the original super-food,” this powerhouse antioxidant is a disease-fighter, keeps your organs healthy, and delivers a broad range of other benefits as well.

 Your takeaway is this: there is nothing complicated about giving your lymph system the protection it needs and deserves.
 Keep these ideas in mind, and stack the odds in your favor.